Safari Packing List: Everything I bring with me on Safari.

 - Scarves or bandanas

-- I always bring a nice, light-weight dress as well.
+- One light-weight dress.
 After you’ve been sweating in the bush all day, it is just nice to have that shower and wear something pretty for dinner.
 Don’t care what others think about me.

 - You do need a hat.
 A good hat.
 A wide brim safari hat with a neck strap.

 Safari Packing List – Essentials: